 It was called a "pair of gloves" instead of, say, gauntlets, because of the Nethack computer adventure game.
 A pair of gloves was one of the types of armor you could come across; it could even be enchanted, just like other pieces of armor.
 Of course, characters in Nethack couldn't do anything like a monk's open-hand attacks with them, so their "plus" only affected your AC, not your to-hit chances or damage.

 In an otherwise transcendently beautiful episode of the Challenge of the SuperFriends cartoon series, the Legion of Doom gets hold of the dreaded Noxium crystal and uses it to wipe out the entire Justice League.
-However, at the end, Superman comes back and reveals that the Justice League had been hiding out in a space station all that time, and that the Legion of Doom had merely killed "our Superfriends androids, programmed to act like us in every detail."
+However, at the end, the Justice League comes back and reveals that they had been hiding out in a space station all that time.
+Baffled, Luthor asks how they were still alive, since he watched them die.
+Superman answered "You only killed our Superfriends androids, programmed to act like us in every detail."
 I wanted to throw a rock at my TV when he said this.

 Scott Adams (not the guy who draws the Dilbert comics, the other Scott Adams) used to run a rather profitable business selling software for home computers before the IBM PC came out.
 One of his most successful lines were the text-based adventure games he wrote himself.
 His second adventure game, Pirate's Adventure, featured the magic word YOHO, which when uttered would teleport you to another room.
 The description that accompanied this teleportation was, "Everything spins around and suddenly I'm elsewhere."